PTSD and TBI

 PTSD Alliance – a group of professional and advocacy organizations that have joined forces to provide educational resources to individuals diagnosed with PTSD and their loved ones; those at risk for developing PTSD; and medical, healthcare and other frontline professionals.

 PTSD Tips & Tools, DART Center for Journalism & Trauma, New York, NY.

 ResCare Premier – we are dedicated to assisting persons with acquired brain injury to reach their potential.
 We do this by providing the highest quality and most cost-effective post-acute, community-based residential rehabilitation and supported living services.
 We tailor these services to persons across a broad range of ages, acuities, behaviors, and resources, San Marcos, TX.

 Traumatic Brain Injury, MayoClinic.

-Traumatic Brain Injury Information, National Institute of Neurological Disorders and Stroke of the National Institutes of Health.
+Traumatic Brain Injury Information, National Institute of Neurological Disorders and Stroke.

 Women's Trauma Recovery Program – more than a decade ago, the U.S. Department of Veterans Affairs, opened the WTRP.
 It is designed to treat women veterans with post traumatic stress disorder (PTSD).
 It is the first residential program of its kind and is open to women across the country.
 Many of the women who are referred to the program were sexually assaulted during their military service and suffer what it now referred to as Military Sexual Trauma (MST).
 The WTRP is an intensive 60-day residential program with a strong emphasis on interpersonal skills.
 The initial two weeks of treatment involve psychological and psychosocial assessments in order to develop comprehensive treatment plans.
 Women come into the program in classes, or cohorts, and work together to problem-solve, learn effective communication, and better manage their PTSD / MST symptoms, Menlo Park, CA.